 Navigation: EDITING GENERAL INFO >

 There are some special issues when configuring DONATION to send email through a Gmail address, because Google introduced what it considers to be a higher level of security for applications other than the most common email software (like Microsoft Outlook) to send and receive emails through Gmail.
 Although Google refers to such applications as "insecure", in fact DONATION and most others are still very secure, using encryption to protect your password and the email contents!
-(No other email service insists on such steps, or calls other programs like this "insecure".)
+(Most other email services do not insist on such steps, or call other programs like this "insecure".)

 If you try to configure using a Gmail address in the Maintenance ⇒ Email Sending Configuration window, and the SMTP Server you set up there is "smtp.gmail.com" (the current correct one for Gmail), you will probably receive a large message box about there being a problem doing this.
 Depending on the internal details of the response received from Gmail, it will either offer you an option to Grant Access for Less Secure Apps, or to learn about generating a special application password just for DONATION and using that password in your SMTP settings.

 Note: In releases prior to number 4.13, there used to be another option, Authorize DONATION, which allowed you to give just a specific authorization to Google for DONATION to send emails.
 We no longer support that option, because Google recently added a lot of complex criteria to allow software companies to do that, which unfortunately seemed prohibitively complicated for Software4Nonprofits to satisfy.

 Which of the two options can be used depends entirely on whether or not you have enabled what is called "2-Step Verification" in your Google Security settings for the Gmail account you are using.